VirgilSecurity/virgil-pure-wordpress/README.md

 Our web stack is: *Linux, nginx, php7.2-fpm*

-- Execute the [virgil-test.php](/_help/virgil-test.php) to find out your path to the extension directory and path to the php.ini file:
+- Execute the [virgil-test.php](/_help/virgil-test.php) to find out your path to the extensions directory and path to the php.ini file:
     <p><img src="https://raw.githubusercontent.com/VirgilSecurity/virgil-pure-wordpress/master/_help/s-1.png"
     width="60%"></p>